Climate and Average Weather Year Round in North Port Florida, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in North Port varies very significantly throughout the year.

-The wetter season lasts 4.0 months, from May 30 to September 29, with a greater than 42% chance of a given day being a wet day.
-The chance of a wet day peaks at 70% on August 2.
+The wetter season lasts 4.0 months, from May 31 to September 30, with a greater than 42% chance of a given day being a wet day.
+The month with the most wet days in North Port is August, with an average of 21.0 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 70% on August 2.
+The month with the most days of rain alone in North Port is August, with an average of 21.0 days.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 70% on August 3.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 North Port experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in North Port.
-The most rain falls during the 31 days centered around August 27, with an average total accumulation of 5.4 inches.
+The month with the most rain in North Port is August, with an average rainfall of 5.4 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.